 Software design principles protect jobs.

 The notion that a design needs to be able to cope with change is so fundamental to successful software that it should be at the forefront of a developer’s thinking process when writing code.
 But it isn’t.

-There are several reasons why we ignore software design principles when coding.
-I’ve divided these into explicit (or environmental) and implicit (or cognitive) factors.
+There are several reasons why developers ignore software design principles when coding.
+I've divided these into explicit (or environmental) and implicit (or cognitive) factors.
 By explicit I'm referring to factors that we are aware of.
 Implicit refers to factors that we’re not aware of.